ForsakenM/Pajama-Sam-1-Manual-AP/README.md

 ## 🛠️ Phase 1: Getting Everything Ready!

 1.  **Install the APWorlds:** Copy your downloaded `.apworld` files for the Pajama Sam 1 manual, the Manual Client, and the Universal Tracker and paste them into your `/Archipelago/custom_worlds` folder.
 > [!TIP]
 > If the Archipelago Launcher was already open, close and restart it so it can "see" your new manual files.
+Otherwise, the next step in the process can fail as the Archipelago Launcher may not reconize the addition of new `.apworld` files.

 3. The next step is to open your Archipelago Launcher and navigate to `Generate Template Options` and click Open.
 This will open a window to your `Templates` folder that lists all the yaml files for all your apworlds you have installed while also generating new yaml files for apworlds you just recently installed.